bluesky-social/osprey-atproto/README.md

 writing rules, see `rules_atproto/README.md`.
 For information about writing UDFs, see `plugins_atproto/README.md`.

 Additional information on making changes to Osprey can be found [in the Osprey repo](https://github.com/roostorg/osprey/blob/main/docs/DEVELOPMENT.md).
-For more information about writing rules and how they work, see [the README in the Osprey repo](https://github.com/roostorg/osprey/blob/main/docs/rules.md), or
+For more information about writing rules and how they work, see [the README in the Osprey repo](https://github.com/roostorg/osprey/blob/main/docs/rules.md).

 ## FAQ

-As we field more questsion from the community, we will update this FAQ section.
+As we field more questions from the community, we will update this FAQ section.
 For now, here are the things we expect people to ask the most.

 ### What is Osprey?